 Set out your goals and objectives

-A solid strategy requires concrete goals and objectives.
+A solid social media content strategy requires concrete goals and objectives.
 What is it you’re hoping to achieve with your social media accounts over the next week, month, or quarter?
 It’s a good idea to set goals for overall performance — such as increasing your following or website traffic — as well as goals for each individual post, such as click-through rates (CTRs), conversion rates, and engagement.

 Gather the right resources for high-quality content